 The share response strategy is to assign the ownership of the opportunity to a third party who is capable of capturing the opportunity for the benefit of the project.

 For example, you are planning to participate in a tender but the scope of work requires a certain technical capability.
-Therefore you will persuade a company which has the certain technical capability to callaborate with your company.
+Therefore you will persuade a company that has a certain technical capability to collaborate with your organization.

 Do You Need To Deal With All The Risks?

 Is it possible for project teams to deal with all the risks equally?
 The answer is no. Because you don’t have funds, time and resources.
 Therefore, you need to prioritize each identified risk by scoring.
 After that your team and stakeholders evaluate possible responses for each prioritized risk.